-- b.
-Forthrightly communicating with Defendants' stockholders, banks, insurers, consumers, the public, regulators, and the State and warning them about the global warming hazards of Defendants' fossil fuel products that were known to Defendants, which would have enabled those groups to make material, informed decisions about whether and how to address climate change and sea level rise vis-à-vis Defendants' products; - c.
+- a.
+Acknowledging and sharing the validity of scientific evidence on anthropogenic climate change and the damages it will cause people; communities, including the City; and the environment.
+Acceptance of that evidence along with associated warnings and actions would have altered the debate from whether to combat climate change and sea level rise to how to combat it; and avoided much of the public confusion that has ensued over more than 30 years, since at least 1988; - b.
+Forthrightly communicating with Defendants' stockholders, banks, insurers, consumers, the public, regulators, and the City and warning them about the global warming hazards of Defendants' fossil fuel products that were known to Defendants, which would have enabled those groups to make material, informed decisions about whether and how to address climate change and sea level rise vis-à-vis Defendants' products; - c.
 Refraining from affirmative efforts, whether directly, through coalitions, or through front groups, to distort public debate, and to cause many consumers and business and political leaders to think the relevant science was far less certain that it actually was; - d.
 Sharing their internal scientific research with consumers and the public, and with other scientists and business leaders, so as to increase public understanding of the scientific underpinnings of climate change and its relation to Defendants' fossil fuel products; - e.
-Supporting and encouraging policies to avoid dangerous climate change, and demonstrating corporate leadership in addressing the challenges of transitioning to a low-carbon economy; - f.
-Prioritizing alternative sources of energy through sustained investment and research on renewable energy sources to replace dependence on Defendants' hazardous fossil fuel products; and
+Supporting and encouraging policies to avoid dangerous climate change, and demonstrating corporate leadership in addressing the challenges of transitioning to a low-carbon economy;

+- f.
+Prioritizing alternative sources of energy through sustained investment and research on renewable energy sources to replace dependence on Defendants' hazardous fossil fuel products; and - g.
-- g.
 Adopting their stockholders' concerns about Fossil Fuel Defendants' need to protect their businesses from the inevitable consequences of profiting from their fossil fuel products.
-Over the period of 1990-2015, Fossil Fuel Defendants' stockholders proposed hundreds of resolutions to change Fossil Fuel Defendants' policies and business practices regarding climate change.
+Over the period of 1990 to 2015, Fossil Fuel Defendants' stockholders proposed hundreds of resolutions to change Fossil Fuel Defendants' policies and business practices regarding climate change.
 Those included increasing renewable energy investment, cutting emissions, and performing carbon risk assessments, among others. - 160.
-Despite their knowledge of the foreseeable harms associated with the consumption of Defendants' fossil fuel products, and despite the existence and fossil fuel industry knowledge of opportunities that would have reduced the foreseeable dangers associated with those products, Defendants wrongfully and falsely promoted, campaigned against regulation of, and concealed the hazards of use of their fossil fuel products. - F. Defendants Continue to Mislead About the Impact of Their Fossil Fuel Products on Climate Change Through Greenwashing Campaigns and Other Misleading Advertisements in Delaware and Elsewhere. - 161.
-Defendants' coordinated campaign of disinformation and deception continues today, even as the scientific consensus about the cause and consequences of climate change has strengthened.
-Fossil Fuel Defendants have falsely claimed through advertising campaigns in Delaware and/or campaigns intended to reach

-Delaware, that their businesses are substantially invested in lower carbon technologies and renewable energy sources.
+Despite their knowledge of the foreseeable harms associated with the consumption of Defendants' fossil fuel products, and despite the existence and fossil fuel industry knowledge of opportunities that would have reduced the foreseeable dangers associated with those products, Defendants wrongfully and falsely promoted, campaigned against regulation of, and concealed the hazards of use of their fossil fuel products. - F. Defendants Continue to Mislead About the Impact of Their Fossil Fuel Products on Climate Change Through Greenwashing Campaigns and Other Misleading Advertisements in Annapolis and Elsewhere. - 161.
+Defendants' coordinated campaign of disinformation and deception continues today, even as the scientific consensus about the causes and consequences of climate change has strengthened.
+Fossil Fuel Defendants have falsely claimed through advertising campaigns in Maryland and/or campaigns intended to reach Maryland, including Annapolis, that their businesses are substantially invested in lower carbon technologies and renewable energy sources.
 In truth, each Fossil Fuel Defendant has invested minimally in renewable energy while continuing to expand its fossil fuel production.
 They have also claimed that certain of their fossil fuel products are "green" or "clean," and that using these products will sufficiently reduce or reverse the dangers of climate change.
-None of Fossil Fuel Defendants' fossil fuel products are "green" or "clean" because they all continue to ultimately warm the planet.
+None of Fossil Fuel Defendants' fossil fuel products are "green" or "clean" because they all ultimately continue to warm the planet.